lorecchia/CS131-Combinatoric-Structures/index.md

 **Prerequisites**: high school mathematics.

-## Communications via Piazza
+## Class Websites

+This webpage will not update during the course.
+All communications and course administration will be managed through the two following websites:

-We will use Piazza for class discussion.
+- We will use Piazza for class discussion.
 Our class page is located at: <https://piazza.com/bu/spring2017/cs131/home>.
 Please sign up for access [here](https://piazza.com/bu/spring2017/cs131).
 We will also use Piazza to post announcements,homework assignments, handouts and other communications.

-The system is highly catered to getting you answers to your questions fast and efficiently from classmates, the TF, and the instructor.
-Rather than emailing questions to the teaching staff, I encourage you to post your questions on Piazza.
-We also encourage you to post answers to student questions there (but obviously, not answers to problems on the problem sets!).
+We encourage you to post answers to student questions there
+(but obviously, not answers to problems on the problem sets!).
 Your activity on Piazza may be taken into account as part of the participation component of your grade.

+- We will use the [Blackboard website for CS131](learn.bu.edu) for its gradesheet capability and for some self-assessment tasks.

 ## Clickers

+During lecture, we will be using clickers as an audience response system.
+All students should set up a clicker (or use the equivalent smartphone app) and register it for CS 131 by following the [instructions here](clicker.html).

 ## Textbooks